Joshua Pérez

-Joshua Giovanni Pérez Figueroa (born 21 January 1998) is a professional footballer who plays as a forward for Polish club Odra Opole.
+Joshua Giovanni Pérez Figueroa (born 21 January 1998) is a professional footballer who plays as a forward for I liga club Odra Opole.
 Born in the United States, he plays for the El Salvador national team.

 Club career

 On 4 February 2016, Pérez signed with Fiorentina, having trained with the club regularly since 2013.
 On 28 November 2016, he made his debut against Inter Milan.
 On 31 August 2017, Fiorentina announced that they would loan Pérez to Serie C club Livorno for the upcoming season.

 On 8 August 2018, Pérez returned to the Los Angeles area, signing with Los Angeles FC on a free transfer.
 Perez and Los Angeles mutually agreed to part ways on 7 February 2020.

 On 25 June 2020, Pérez joined Segunda División B side Castellón, but left the club on 9 September, as the club was already promoted to Segunda División, without making any appearances.
 Hours after leaving Castellón, he joined UD Ibiza in the third division.

 On 2 July 2021, after helping with seven appearances overall as Ibiza achieved a first-ever promotion to the second division, Pérez reached an agreement with the club to rescind his contract.

 On 26 August 2021, Pérez returned to the USL Championship and signed a contract mid-season with Miami FC.

 On 8 February 2023, Pérez signed with Montevarchi in the Italian third-tier Serie C.

 Pérez joined the Tampa Bay Rowdies in the USL Championship on 17 August 2023.
 He left Tampa Bay following their 2024 season.

 On 1 April 2025, Pérez signed with Polish second division club Kotwica Kołobrzeg.
 He scored four goals in nine games as Kotwica suffered relegation to the third tier and disbanded soon after.

 On 21 June 2025, Pérez moved to another I liga club Odra Opole as a free agent, signing a two-year deal.